-Meu canto in Portuguese means my sing and also my place, my own place or the place where I feel I belong.
-Taking my own experience as an recent expat, feeling divided between belonging to São Paulo and looking for my place in New York, this project becomes a space for all those who are attracted to the idea of projecting their voices about their places.
+Meu canto in Portuguese means my sing and my place, my own place, or where I feel I belong.
+Taking my own experience as a recent expatriate, feeling divided between belonging to São Paulo and looking for my place in New York, this project becomes a space for all those attracted to the idea of projecting their voices about their places.

 Where do you belong?
 What sensations are involved?
 Do you have a place to call your own?
 Is it a room in your home or a complex metropolis?
 Is your own skin your place?
 Another person?
 Is a state of mind your place?
 A language, a smell, a taste?
 How to translate this by projecting your voice?
 Is there a song, a poem, or any text that translates this feeling?

 Through an online platform, I have opened an audio playlist with voices that sing, recite, declare how each participating individual stands on these issues.
 This playlist is a work in progress without a deadline to be completed.
 I look for an infinite accumulation of voices, without instruments, without effects, without editing but only voices and the background noises from where they are recorded.

 Opening: Thursday, October 19, 2017, 6pm to 8pm

 21 22, Oct 2017 – (12) noon to 6 pm

 RU Residency Unlimited

 Publication’s illustration: meu canto, 2017, oil on canvas, 50 cm (diameter)

 I invite you to record your voice by singing, speaking, reciting, etc., through whatever device is most convenient to you.
 Generate an mp3 file and send it to firstname.lastname@example.org.
 Names will not be disclosed.
 The authors of each track will remain anonymous, and you can send as many files as you want, as long as the project is still in progress.